snimu/hlb-gpt-cli/README.md

 - **-l, --log_csv** (FLAG)
     - If set, log results to .csv-file.
+    - TODO: change to -c, --log_csv for consistency with the -w option
 - **--append** (FLAG)
     - If set, the previous logfile won't be overwritten but appended to, if it already exists.
 - **--logfile** (TYPE: str, DEFAULT: 'results_041.csv')